MariaSolsona28/TFM_Maria-Solsona_2025_UOC/README.md

 ```

 Output files are tab-delimited text files for each sorted_aligned reads_samples.
 A merged file (Output_All), which consolidates the information from all the samples in one table, is created and imported to RStudio for further analysis (Part II)

+## Part II.
+RStudio
+Code and results from RStudio are saved in RMarkdown and HTML format in this GitHub.